wkumari/draft-kh-dnsop-7706bis/README.md

 1. Introduction

-   DNS recursive resolvers have to provide answers to all queries from their customers, even those for domain names that do not exist.
+   DNS recursive resolvers have to provide answers to all queries from their clients, even those for domain names that do not exist.
 For each queried name that is within a top-level domain (TLD) that is not in the recursive resolver's cache, the resolver must send a query to a root server to get the information for that TLD, or to find out